ayushrathour29/MarketAnalysisAgent/Readme.md

 ## How to Run the Agent

-After completing the setup, you can run the interactive command-line interface (CLI) of the agent:

-1.  **Ensure your virtual environment is active.**
-2.  **Execute the main CLI script:**
-    ```bash
+Initialize Vector Database (RAG Setup) Run the setup script once to process the IncAI.pdf document and create the RAG embeddings:

+Bash

+python setup_rag.py
+Launch the Gradio Web UI The main script (main.py) now starts the web application:

+Bash

 python main.py
+The application will launch in your browser (usually at http://localhost:7860)
     ```
-3. The agent will present a menu with options (Q&A, Market Research Summary, Structured Data Extraction, Exit).
-Follow the prompts to interact with the agent.

 ## Project Structure